ledgerW/pathlight/memory-bank/activeContext.md

 - Restructured next steps as Today, Next 7, 30, 180 days with bullet points and descriptive icons
 - Fixed issue with Today actions displaying twice in the timeline
 - Implemented a smart icon selection system that analyzes content and assigns appropriate icons from a set of 20 topic-specific icons
+- Added "Update Plan" button functionality for premium users to regenerate their plan
+- Created a confirmation modal for plan regeneration with clear pricing information
+- Updated payment verification to track regeneration count and last generated timestamp
+- Implemented automatic session checking on site arrival to redirect authenticated users
+- Enhanced home page and login routes to check for valid sessions and redirect appropriately

 ## Next Steps
 - Test the updated form navigation to ensure it works correctly in all scenarios
 - Test the result regeneration functionality in all scenarios
 - Test the enhanced results display with various AI-generated content formats
 - Test the new content-specific icon system with various types of plan items
+- Test the automatic session checking and redirection flow
 - Refine the user experience for the payment flow
 - Implement additional error handling and edge cases
 - Optimize AI prompt templates for better insights